Audit Committee Charter

 - prepare and review with the Board an annual performance evaluation of the Audit Committee, which evaluation must compare the performance of the Audit Committee with the requirements of this Audit Committee Charter.
 The performance evaluation by the Audit Committee shall be conducted in such manner as the Audit Committee deems appropriate.
 The report to the Board may take the form of an oral report by the Chairperson of the Audit Committee or any other member of the Audit Committee designated by the Audit Committee to make this report.

 The Audit Committee is authorized to perform each of the duties enumerated herein and any other duties it considers necessary or advisable in order to carry out its oversight responsibilities, and it shall have access to all records of the Partnership related thereto.
-The Audit Committee may perform any other activities consistent with this Audit Committee Charter, the Company's by-laws, the Partnership's Second Amended and Restated Agreement of Limited Partnership and applicable law as the Audit Committee or the Board deems necessary or appropriate.
+The Audit Committee may perform any other activities consistent with this Audit Committee Charter, the Company's by-laws, the Partnership's Third Amended and Restated Agreement of Limited Partnership and applicable law as the Audit Committee or the Board deems necessary or appropriate.

 The Audit Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and the Partnership.
 The Audit Committee shall have the authority, to the extent it deems necessary or appropriate to carry out its duties, to retain independent legal, accounting or other advisors.